container for CSS updated feb 2024 - rationalising & tidying CSS after calendar changes

 Electoral RollBeing on the Electoral Roll of a parish is a way of showing your willingness to help shape the future of the Church of England, both locally and nationally.

-It enables you to vote at the Annual Parochial Church Meeting (APCM) and so share in the government of the Church of England (for HMR this is on the 14th April 2024, and for Hook this is on 28th April).
+It enables you to vote at the Annual Parochial Church Meeting (APCM) and so share in the government of the Church of England (for both the Parish of Hook & the Parish of HMR this is on the 27th April 2025).

 Being on the Electoral Roll does not make you a member of the Church; simply thinking of our churches as your spiritual home does that.
 Indeed, before joining the Electoral Roll, you should already consider our churches as your spiritual home.